 Veterans and Reservists:

 The Vocational Rehabilitation and Employment (VR&E) Vet Success program is authorized by Congress under Title 38, Code of Federal Regulations, Chapter 31.
 The VR&E Vet Success Program is administered by a different department of VA than regular education benefits.
 The Vet Success program assists veterans with a service-connected disability to prepare for, find, and keep suitable employment.
-For veterans with service-connected disabilities so severe that they cannot immediately consider work, Vet Success offers services to improve their ability to live as independently as possible.

 Vocational Rehabilitation & Employment